dirkelko/Timer/README.md

 # Timer
-Simple Time like the iPhone timer built with javascript and css
+Simple Timer like the iPhone timer built with javascript, SVG, and css

 duration is steered by the URL parameter _seconds_